swayok/alternative-laravel-cache/Readme.md

 ### Supported cache drivers

-- `redis` - redis cache with proper tagging, also supports hierarchical cache keys;
+- `redis` - redis cache with proper tagging, also supports hierarchical cache keys and locks;
-- `memcached` - memcached cache with proper tagging, also supports hierarchical cache keys;
+- `memcached` - memcached cache with proper tagging, also supports hierarchical cache keys and locks;
-- `file` - simple file-based cache with proper tagging;
+- `file` - simple file-based cache with proper tagging and locks;
-- `hierarchial_file` - hierarchical file-based cache with proper tagging.
+- `hierarchical_file` - hierarchical file-based cache with proper tagging and locks.
 This driver also supports `/` instead of `|` so you can use `/users/:uid/followers/:fid/likes` instead of `|users|:uid|followers|:fid|likes` as it better represents path in file system.

 ## Pipe character `|` in cache key (hierarchical cache keys)
-Pipe character `|` for `redis`, `memcached` and `hierarchial_file` drivers works as hierarchy separator.
+Pipe character `|` for `redis`, `memcached` and `hierarchical_file` drivers works as hierarchy separator.
 This means that cache keys that contain `|` will work as hierarchy.
 Detals here: http://www.php-cache.com/en/latest/hierarchy/

     // Put key with colons (treated as usual cache key)